johnwargo/Arduino-Twinkle-Lights-Array/readme.md

 # Arduino Twinkle Lights in a Jar (Array Version)

 This is an alternative approach to the code for the [Arduino Twinkle Lights](https://github.com/johnwargo/Arduino-Twinkle-Lights) project.
-For the original project, I used two strands of lights, so the code was pretty simple.
-If you want to expand the number of LED Strands, to implement a US 4th of July twinkle light jar with Red, White and Blue LEDs for example, then you'll need the array-based approach which is implemented here.
+You can find a complete project write-up at [johnwargo.com](http://johnwargo.com/microcontrollers-single-board-computers/arduino-twinkle-lights.html).
+For the original project, I used two strands of lights, and the code was pretty simple.
+When you add a third (or more) strand, you need a different approach.
+To demonstrate this, I built a project that implements a US 4th of July twinkle light jar with Red, White and Blue LEDs.
+This repository contains the code for that project.

-The hardware implementation is the same; the core difference in this version is in the following code:
+The hardware implementation is basically the same; the core differences in this version are the following:

-Instead of defining a variable for each output pin:
+Instead of defining a variable for each output pin as I did for the [Arduino Twinkle Lights](https://github.com/johnwargo/Arduino-Twinkle-Lights):

 	//Analog output pin assignments
 	const int pin0 = 9;